-11. Kenya is a major regional player in eastern Africa: it is an important communications and logistics hub with a major port on the Indian Ocean and land borders that give the country strategic significance in international affairs.
+Kenya is a major regional player in eastern Africa: it is an important communications and logistics hub with a major port on the Indian Ocean and land borders that give the country strategic significance in international affairs.
 The 2017 election process created political uncertainty that, combined with the drought, contributed to a stalling of the economy.
-Growth rates are forecast to rebound to 6.1 percent in 2019.10 Government plans and institutions - including Vision 2030 - the Government's long-term development policy - and its corresponding action plan, the Third Medium Term Plan (2018-2022) for Vision 2030 (MTP3), are sufficiently robust to withstand political transitions and will continue to guide the trajectory of development.
-The Government has adopted gender-responsive budgeting as a strategy for promoting gender equality and inclusion at both the national and county levels.
+Growth rates are forecast to rebound to 5.5 percent in 2018 and steadily rise to 6.1 percent in 2020.
+Government plans and institutions - including Vision 2030 - the Government's